-Luther M. Amundson, co-managing shareholder of Maser, Amundson & Boggio, P.A., leads the firm’s Litigation Department.
+Luther M. Amundson, shareholder at Maser, Amundson & Boggio, P.A., leads the firm’s Litigation Department.
 He was known in the legal community for his vigorous pursuit of his clients’ legal rights and his tenacious quest for fair compensation for those he represented.

 A successful litigator, Amundson concentrated his practice in areas of elder law, including issues of capacity, incapacity and undue influence, will contests, trust administration, guardianships, conservatorships, wrongful death, probate law, and significant personal injury matters.
 Amundson says that he was passionate about his work for the “older generation,” because of his inspiring clients.
 He also formed important connections with other clients, such as baby boomers addressing their litigation concerns, and representing a survivor of the Minneapolis I-35W bridge collapse in 2007.
 Amundson says that it was gratifying to make a difference in peoples’ lives.

 Since 1995, Amundson has been named in statewide surveys to the Minnesota Super Lawyers list in Minnesota Law & Politics and Mpls.
 St. Paul Magazine.
 He is also a member of the American Association for Justice (AAJ); member of the State and County Bar Associations; member of the MAJ Board of Governors from 1996 to 2006; Originator and Chair of the Parkinson’s Foundation Minnesota Chapter annual golf tournament (2002-2012, 2018-2019).

 GET TO KNOW LUTHER